Society Leadership ProgramUpdated 11/6/21

-The Society for Military Psychology has a call for applicants to apply for the 2020 Society Leadership Program (SLP).
+The Society for Military Psychology has a call for applicants to apply for the 2022 Society Leadership Program (SLP).
 The SLP is designed to inspire and develop our future leaders in military psychology.
 Participants will attend leadership training, receive mentoring, and complete a capstone leadership project related to the Society’s mission and current initiatives.
-Students in the SLP will attend ten hour-long virtual lessons with faculty and peers, attend the 2020 Midyear Executive Committee (EXCOM) Meeting held in February 19 (in person or via teleconference), attend the 2020 American Psychological Association (APA) Convention, be provided readings and mentorship, with a focus on developing leadership potential in broadly defined diverse and global contexts.
-Outcomes of the capstone leadership projects will be presented at the 2020 APA Annual Convention in Washington, DC.
+Students in the SLP will attend ten hour-long virtual lessons with faculty and peers, attend the Midyear Executive Committee (EXCOM) Meeting (in person or via teleconference), attend the American Psychological Association (APA) Convention, be provided readings and mentorship, with a focus on developing leadership potential in broadly defined diverse and global contexts.
+Outcomes of the capstone leadership projects will be presented at the APA Annual Convention.
 We expect graduates of SLP to commit to future service on Society committees and sections, as elected officers in the Society, and as leaders and advocates in a variety of positions in APA, their places of employment, and society at large.

 We invite Early Career Psychologists (ECP; 10 years or less since doctorate) and psychology doctoral students who are interested in and committed to leadership in the Society to apply for the SLP.
-To apply for the SLP, please submit the application and supporting materials to Dr. Maurice Sipos at email@example.com by 1 December 2019.
+To apply for the SLP, please submit the application and supporting materials to the Division 19 SLP Program Director, Brian Knoll, at firstname.lastname@example.org.

-Please email questions to below faculty using the subject line SLP QUESTION with your initials.
+Please email any questions to Brian Knoll using the subject line SLP QUESTION with your initials.

 Call for Applications

-- Participants will take an online leadership assessment in January 2020.
+- Participants will take an online leadership assessment.

 - Participants should engage with their project and mentor NLT February and will receive feedback on their leadership assessment by April.

 - Participate in ten hour-long virtual lessons with faculty and peers.